picrust/picrust/doc/source/methods/constructing_reference_otus.rst

 -----------------------
 Beginning with a collection of sequences of a single marker gene (16S in our case), a user-defined list of percent identities to cluster at, and an optional phylogenetic tree, the following steps are performed:

  #.
 Pick OTUs (using ``pick_otus.py`` in `QIIME <http://www.qiime.org>`_) on input sequences at first specified percent identity using `uclust <http://www.drive5.com/uclust>`_, suppressing QIIME's pre-sorting of sequences (by passing ``-DB`` to ``pick_otus.py``).
 Suppressing of the pre-sorting is included so the user can pre-sort sequences as they prefer before OTU picking: sequences that are listed first in the users input will preferentially be cluster centroids.
-In the case of PI-CRUST, these are sequences for which we have full genomes.
+In the case of PICRUST, these are sequences for which we have full genomes.
  #.
 Pick a representative sequence for each OTU as the centroid of the OTU cluster.
  #.
 Filter the input tree (if any) to contain only tips that are representative sequences generated in the previous step.
 If no input tree was provided, do not create a tree.
  #.
 Using the representative sequence collection from the previous step, pick otus on input sequences at the next specified percent identity using the same parameters as applied in Step1.